 Schistosomiasis (also known as bilharziasis), an infection with a parasitic worm that can get into the bladder, is also a risk factor for bladder cancer.
-In countries where this parasite is common (mainly in Africa and the Middle East), squamous cell cancers of the bladder are seen much more often.
+In countries where this parasite is common (mainly in Africa and the Middle East), squamous cell cancers of the bladder are much more common.
 This is an extremely rare cause of bladder cancer in the United States.

 Urothelial carcinomas can sometimes form in different areas in the bladder, as well as in the lining of the kidney, the ureters, and urethra.
-Having a cancer in the lining of any part of the urinary tract puts you at higher risk of having another cancer, either in the same area as before, or in another part of the urinary tract.
+Having cancer in the lining of any part of the urinary tract puts you at higher risk of having another cancer, either in the same spot as before, or in another part of the urinary tract.
 This is true even when the first tumor is removed completely.
 For this reason, people who have had bladder cancer need careful follow-up to look for new cancers.

 Another rare birth defect called exstrophy greatly increases a person’s risk of bladder cancer.
 In bladder exstrophy, both the bladder and the abdominal wall in front of the bladder don’t close completely during fetal development and are fused together.
 This leaves the inner lining of the bladder exposed outside the body.
 Surgery soon after birth can close the bladder and abdominal wall (and repair other related defects), but people who have this still have a higher risk for urinary infections and bladder cancer.

 People who have family members with bladder cancer have a higher risk of getting it themselves.
-Sometimes this may be because the family members are exposed to the same cancer-causing chemicals (such as those in tobacco smoke).
+Sometimes this may be because the family members are exposed to the same cancer-causing chemicals (like those in tobacco smoke).
 They may also share changes in some genes (like GST and NAT) that make it hard for their bodies to break down certain toxins, which can make them more likely to get bladder cancer.